 Here are steps that Torch club members can use to help a new club become organized:

 Membership Applications When 15 or more people agree to join a new club, they each fill out a Torch membership application and pay a small one-time initiation fee to IATC for a new member kit and pin.
 Application forms are to be sent to IATC with copies kept for the club’s records.
 The kits can be pre-ordered.
-All correspondence can go to James Coppinger, Executive Secretary at
+All correspondence can go to Amy Higgins, Executive Secretary, at:

 Organizing Dinner The first new club dinner will be a prototype of a regular Torch evening, with social hour, dinner, paper presentation and discussion, with some added events.
 Officers need to be elected, if not already done, and plans for club bylaws made.
 Torch has model bylaws that can be customized.
 The monthly dinner location can be decided, if not already done, with room for future club expansion kept in mind.
 The sponsoring Torch club can provide a paper presenter or a new club member could volunteer.

 Officer Election Club officers will be president, vice president, treasurer, secretary and membership chair.
 After the first year, officers will include the immediate past president.
 These officers are often designated the executive committee, which will have regular meetings to discuss and decide club business.
 The IATC office has a sheet which outlines the administrative assignments of club officers.
 Often, the vice president is in charge of lining up a year’s schedule of presenters.
 A member can hold more than one office, such as combining secretary and treasurer.